How Do You Measure Team Performance?

 - Delivering good economic value

-Velocity is not a metric suitable for measuring team performance.
+According to Ken Rubin, there is one factor that must be avoided - Velocity (also known as pace).
+Velocity/pace is not a metric suitable for measuring team performance.
 It is more applicable for planning.
-Also, there is an immediate disadvantage if team members are aware that velocity is being used to measure their performance.
-This being team members being tempted to cut corners to make sure deadlines are met.
+There is an immediate disadvantage if team members are aware that velocity/pace is being used to measure their performance as team members could be tempted to cut corners to make sure deadlines are met.

-Within a high performance team – all members contribute equally to developing ideas and therefore when it comes down to decision making – all team members will have a deep knowledge of why the decision has been made.
+- Within a high-performance team – all members contribute equally to developing ideas and therefore when it comes down to decision making – all team members will have a deep knowledge of why the decision has been made.

-A clear indicator of excellent team performance is a team delivering high standard and valuable work almost always within the deadline whilst working at a sustainable pace.
+- A clear indicator of excellent team performance is a team delivering high standard and valuable work almost always within the deadline whilst working at a sustainable pace.

-High performance teams are continuously developing and expanding their set of skills.
+- High-performance teams are continuously developing and expanding their set of skills.
 They will strategically work to maximise time effectively to learn important information and necessary competencies.

 Rubin, K. (2012).
 Measuring Team Performance - Innolution. [online] Innolution.com.
-Available at: https://www.innolution.com/blog/team-performance-measures [Accessed 11 Aug.
-2016].
+Available at: https://innolution.com/blog/team-performance-measures [Accessed 1 July, 2020].